Estimated reading time: 11 1/2 mins

 And one last thing: Remember the dryer rule with accounting.
 You put two socks in the dryer, only one came out.
 There is no explanation for this phenomenon in the universe.
 Do not try for perfection with inventory accounting.
 You will never achieve it and you will waste a HUGE amount of time striving for it.
 Shoot for a result that is as reasonable and as accurate as possible, but not perfect.

-We can help you achieve that reasonable and accurate level of inventory management, whether that is by doing your inventory accounting and/or implementing an IMS for you.
+We can help you achieve that reasonable and accurate level of inventory management.
+Click here to learn more about our inventory services.